eleijonmarck/lane-follower/README.md

  * time
  * some other time
 * We have made it so that the driving lane will get harder and harder.
 And see who makes it the furtherest
+* Winning 3 teams will present their model and thoughtprocess

 TODO:
 [ ] sponsor